 What to do if you've been the victim of an online dating scam

 - Document the relationship.
-Take screenshots of all your text conversations with the scammer, and save records of any transactions they got you to make.
+Take screenshots of their dating profile, as well as all of your text/online conversations with the scammer, and save records of any transactions they got you to make.
 You’ll need this documentation to file reports and to potentially get your money back.

 - Block the scammer—repeatedly, if necessary.
 They may try to find new ways to contact you, and will likely try to win you over again by apologizing or claiming to feel a real connection with you, but they’re just trying to get as much of your money as they can.